bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

     * label : GUI label for the element
     * value : the actual value of the element, i.e. the text for an element of a TextVector
     * timestamp : timestamp given with the property (same as property attribute)
-    * timeout : worse-case time to affect, o if not applicable (same as property attribute)
+    * timeout : worse-case time to affect, 0 if not applicable (same as property attribute)

 A Blob element has name and label, but not value.